pfemeiros/receipt-generator/README.md

 # Receipt Generator

-Receipt Generator is a API to create pdf files from html templates.
+Receipt Generator is an API to create pdf files from html templates with Spring Boot and Java.